-In this article, you learn how to track and debug Apache Spark jobs running on HDInsight clusters using the Apache Hadoop YARN UI, Spark UI, and the Spark History Server.
+In this article, you learn how to track and debug Apache Spark jobs running on HDInsight clusters.
+Debug using the Apache Hadoop YARN UI, Spark UI, and the Spark History Server.
 You start a Spark job using a notebook available with the Spark cluster, Machine learning: Predictive analysis on food inspection data using MLLib.
-You can use the following steps to track an application that you submitted using any other approach as well, for example, spark-submit.
+Use the following steps to track an application that you submitted using any other approach as well, for example, spark-submit.

 Track an application in the YARN UI

 Launch the YARN UI.
-Click Yarn under Cluster dashboards.
+Select Yarn under Cluster dashboards.

 Alternatively, you can also launch the YARN UI from the Ambari UI.
-To launch the Ambari UI, click Ambari home under Cluster dashboards.
-From the Ambari UI, click YARN, click Quick Links, click the active Resource Manager, and then click Resource Manager UI.
+To launch the Ambari UI, select Ambari home under Cluster dashboards.
+From the Ambari UI, navigate to YARN > Quick Links > the active Resource Manager > Resource Manager UI.

-Because you started the Spark job using Jupyter notebooks, the application has the name remotesparkmagics (this is the name for all applications that are started from the notebooks).
-Click the application ID against the application name to get more information about the job.
-This launches the application view.
+Because you started the Spark job using Jupyter notebooks, the application has the name remotesparkmagics (the name for all applications started from the notebooks).
+Select the application ID against the application name to get more information about the job.
+This action launches the application view.